Yashm1412/Yashm1412/README.md

 ### 📂 Projects

+- **Airline Customer Satisfaction Analysis** – ML project analyzing and predicting satisfaction
+  - Cleaned and visualized real-world airline survey data
+  - Built Logistic Regression and KNN models using Scikit-learn
+  - Evaluated models using accuracy and classification metrics
+  - Tools: Python, Pandas, Seaborn, Scikit-learn, Jupyter

+- **Bank Management System**
+  An **SQL-based system** designed to manage **branches**, **employees**, and **transactions** in a bank.
+  - **Key Features**:
-- **Bank Management System** – SQL-based system to manage branches, employees, and transactions
+    - Relational database design with tables for branches, employees, and transactions.
+    - Efficient SQL queries for inserting, updating, and retrieving data.
+    - Generates reports to track financial transactions across branches.

-- **EV Trend Analysis** – Tableau dashboard analyzing adoption of electric vehicles across regions
+- **EV Trend Analysis**
+  A **Tableau dashboard** visualizing the adoption of **electric vehicles (EVs)** across different regions.
+  - **Key Features**:
+    - Interactive visualizations showcasing regional EV adoption trends.
+    - Analysis of sales growth and market penetration over time.
+    - Uses heatmaps, line charts, and geographical maps to present insights.

-- **Global Indicators Dashboard** – Power BI visuals for GDP, CO₂, CPI, and more from 195 countries
+- **Global Indicators Dashboard**
+  A **Power BI dashboard** showcasing key **global indicators** like **GDP**, **CO₂ emissions**, and **CPI** for **195 countries**.
+  - **Key Features**:
+    - Dynamic visualizations like bar charts, scatter plots, and maps.
+    - Comparative analysis of economic and environmental metrics across countries.
+    - Provides insights into global trends and correlations for informed decision-making.

+#### 🌐 Web Scraping & Data Analysis of Global GDP Data *(Python)*
+- 📌 Extracted and cleaned global GDP data from Wikipedia using `requests`, `BeautifulSoup`, and `pandas`
+- 🛠️ Technologies: Python, BeautifulSoup, Pandas, Jupyter Notebook
+- 📁 Output: `gdp_data.csv` — a structured dataset ready for analysis or visualization
+- 💡 Highlights:
+  - Web scraping from HTML tables
+  - Data transformation and export to CSV
+  - Automation of data collection pipeline

 ---